Site Recovery Manager FAQ

 Yes.
 Site Recovery Manager monitors whether VMware Tools has started running in each virtual machine to determine whether the virtual machines have booted successfully.

-If Site Recovery Manager is running in a virtual machine and the virtual machine fails, can Site Recovery Manager still execute failover?
+If Site Recovery Manager fails for whatever reason, can Site Recovery Manager still execute failover?

 Execution of recovery does not depend on the vCenter Server or Site Recovery Manager Service at the protected site.
 However, recovery does depend on having a running vCenter Server and Site Recovery Manager Service at the recovery site.
 When the Site Recovery Manager Service is running in a virtual machine, vSphere High Availability can be used to restart the Site Recovery Manager virtual machine in the event of a physical server failure.